-in sequence: Esc Exits from the Help Menu.
+Press these keys in sequence: To do this: Esc Exits from the Help Menu.
 The debugger returns to the Command Window with the cursor blinking at the prompt awaiting a command.
 The Esc key can be used to exit from any menu.
-F1 The F1 function key displays a screen of help on all the function keys.
+F1 The FI function key displays a screen of help on all the function keys.
 The function key help screen is the same as the function key help screen on the Help Menu. spacebar Pressing any key returns to the Command Window at the command-line prompt.
 Ctrl-PgUp (14 times) Continue typing Ctrl-PgUp to expand the Command Window to its maximum size.